git annex add some_file

 using less disk space

-Unlocked files are handy, but they have one significant disadvantage compared with locked files: They use more disk space.
+Unlocked files are handy, but they have one significant disadvantage compared with locked files: On most filesystems, they use more disk space.

 While only one copy of a locked file has to be stored, often